 “Gaijin kusai,” said Sergeant Hiroki Tsukino, who the rest of the platoon knew as Moon.
 With a sneer and a snort, he looked across the table for moral support.

 Takeishi Kano, who occasionally let his sergeants call him Tak, glanced at Emily sitting a few seats away, hoping she hadn’t heard, since he knew she’d understand.
 The third time club-hopping with their American guests in the Roppongi neighborhood of Tokyo had taken a toll on him, too.
 But he had other concerns.

-“C’mon, Lieutenant.
+“C’mon, Captain.
 How many more hakujin bars do we have to take these guys to?”

 “At least it’s not a karaoke bar this time,” Sgt Daisuke Ishikawa offered.

 “Tenno, what are they going on about?”
 Captain Oleschenko asked.

 “And do they have to call her that?”
 Moon said, loud enough to be heard the length of the table.
 “I mean, what the hell is she playing at with a name like that anyway?”